microsoft/WhatTheHack/002-IntroToAzureAI/README.md

-What The Hack - Driving Miss Data
+What The Hack - Intro to Artificial Intelligence

 Repo containing:
 - Challenges